-Students withdrawing from a credit course may be eligible for a tuition refund depending on how much of the semester has elapsed.
+Students withdrawing from a credit course may be eligible for a tuition refund.
 Refund information appears on students’ bills.
 Students withdrawing from courses must complete a Withdrawal Form and return it to the Registrar’s Office.
 Failure to file the Withdrawal Form will result in F grades and a bill for the courses.
 Stopping payment on a check, failure to pay the semester bill, or failure to attend classes does not constitute withdrawal.
-The amount of refund is determined by the date on which the Withdrawal Form is received in the Registrar’s Office according to the following schedule for 15-week Fall and Spring regular semesters:
+The amount of refund is determined by the date on which the Withdrawal Form is received in the Registrar’s Office according to the following schedule for 16-week Fall and Spring regular semesters:

 First week of the semester: 100% refund